keiran2343434/CISC3003-SemesterProject-Part2/README.md

 3. **Database Setup:**
    - Open phpMyAdmin from your XAMPP control panel.
    - Create a new database named `shop_db`.
-   - Import the `shop_db.sql` file located in the `Individual_Project` directory.
+   - Import the `shop_db.sql` file located in the `CISC3003-SemesterProject-Part2` directory.
 This file contains all the necessary tables and schema required for the application.

 4. **Configuring the Application:**
-   - Ensure the `Individual_Project/project/uploaded_files` directory has appropriate write permissions set, as follows:
+   - Ensure the `CISC3003-SemesterProject-Part2/project/uploaded_files` directory has appropriate write permissions set, as follows:

    ```
-     chmod -R 755 /path/to/xampp/htdocs/Individual_Project/project/uploaded_files/
+     chmod -R 755 /path/to/xampp/htdocs/CISC3003-SemesterProject-Part2/project/uploaded_files/
    ```
-      - Adjust the database connection settings if necessary in `Individual_Project/project/components/connect.php`.
+      - Adjust the database connection settings if necessary in `CISC3003-SemesterProject-Part2/project/components/connect.php`.
 Default settings:
   ```
     php
     $dsn = 'mysql:host=localhost;port=3306;dbname=shop_db';